Antigosu/sedenspam/README.md

 # sedenspam
-Tkinter application for sending emails to huge amount of peoples.
+Tkinter application for sending emails to huge amount of people.